Singh212dab/LeetCode-Solution/README.md

-# LeetCode-Solution
+# LeetCode-Solutions
-LeetCode Solution in Java
+LeetCode Solutions in Java